 \section{Other Forms, Connecting Eigenvalue Decomposition*}

-In this section, we discuss other forms of the spectral decomposition under different conditions.
-To see this, we provide a rigorous definition of the characteristic polynomial. \begin{definition}[Characteristic Polynomial ] For any square matrix $\bA \in \real^{n\times n}$, the \textbf{characteristic polynomial} $\det(\bA - \lambda \bI)$ is given by
+In this section, we examine various types of spectral decomposition under different conditions.
+To support this discussion, we begin with a formal definition of the characteristic polynomial of a square matrix. \begin{definition}[Characteristic polynomial ] For any square matrix $\bA \in \real^{n\times n}$, its \textit{characteristic polynomial} is defined as: